captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## JUNIOR:
-...
-I see you got the dog nestled in there under them covers with you.
+…I see you got the dog nestled in there under them covers with you.

 ---

 ## POPS:
-Fuckin dog -- he’s what you call a co-dependent.
+Fuckin dog—he’s what you call a co-dependent.
 Can’t shake the motherfucker.

 ---

-He like a bill collector -- always up your ass....
-Now: Lulu told you my last wishes?
+He like a bill collector—always up your ass.…Now: Lulu told you my last wishes?

 ---